Skip to main content

 • “Simply going at it full bore cuts down on how many choices you can explore as it's a frenzied atmosphere.”

-• “It's a classical game which does not shine as the series of Age of Empires II, still a well-refined version of the game in this series.
-The art design for this game is AAA level; every structure detail is clear and breaks down piece by piece while damaged.
+• “It's a classical game which does not shine as the series of Age of Empires 2 (AoE2), still a well refined version in this series.
+The art design is AAA level; every structure's detail is clear and breaks down piece by piece when damaged.
 The music suits the atmosphere throughout the whole game, not perfect but you know the developer team tried their best on this game.”

 • emotional